Plastic Warpage: Solution for Injection Molding Warpage

 Gate sizes and extended runner lengths impede the flow of molten plastic, leading to uneven fill patterns and pressure imbalances within the mold cavity.
 This disparity in pressure and flow results in differential shrinkage during cooling, generating internal stresses that ultimately cause the part to warp.

-By modifying the flow path, increase the size of the runners allows for a more unrestricted flow of material, ensuring even distribution throughout the mold.
+By modifying the flow path, increasing the size of the runners allows for a more unrestricted flow of material, ensuring even distribution throughout the mold.
 Alternatively, reducing the number of cavities can also improve flow dynamics by lessening the demand on the existing runner system.

 Uneven Ejection